Learn more about our Covid-19 restrictions here.

 Quirky Quilters Group meet every Tuesday from 10am – 4pm in the Community Centre.
 You are welcome to come for half a day or a full day.
 Meet new friends and sew into the community with ‘Wrap with Love’ quilts (materials supplied), or work on your own project.

-Bible study – Everyone is welcome to join any of the groups – KYB for women, Friday Plus Bible study, Food for Thought & SLAM (young adults bible study).
+Bible study – Everyone is welcome to join any of the groups – Bruce Kay Bible Study, Friday Plus Bible study and Food for Thought.